Point location: Trapezoidal decomposition

-A randomized approach to this problem, and probably the most practical one, is based on trapezoidal decomposition, or trapezoidal map.
+A randomized approach to this problem is based on trapezoidal decomposition, or trapezoidal map.
 A trapezoidal decomposition is obtained by shooting vertical bullets going both up and down from each vertex in the original subdivision.
 The bullets stop when they hit an edge, and form a new edge in the subdivision.
 This way, we obtain a subset of the slab decomposition, with only O(n) edges and vertices, since for each vertex in the original subdivision we only add two new vertices and increase the number of edges by four.